Aliases for RFC3 Gene

 GeneCards Summary for RFC3 Gene

 RFC3 (Replication Factor C Subunit 3) is a Protein Coding gene.
-Among its related pathways are DNA strand elongation and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
+Among its related pathways are DNA Double-Strand Break Repair and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
 GO annotations related to this gene include ATPase activity and DNA clamp loader activity.

 UniProtKB/Swiss-Prot for RFC3 Gene